-Other Information: Prerequisite: Admitted M.S.N. student or instructor's consent.
+Other Information: Prerequisite: Admitted MSN or DNP student or instructor consent.

-NURS 608 Epidemiology 2
+NURS 608, Epidemiology, 2 credits

 This course focuses on the principles of epidemiology as a basis for advanced nursing practice with populations at risk.
 Students gain an understanding of epidemiology as the science of public health and community health nursing by examining the range of health problems and diseases affecting diverse cultures, races and ethnic groups.
 Upon completion of the course, students can apply the fundamentals of epidemiology to the structuring of health promotion interventions for high-risk groups.